ccieslinski/BinaryTree/README.md

 # BinaryTree
 BinaryTree app creates a binary tree with a given number of nodes.
-The project contains several methods that work on the created BinaryTree object.
+Class BinaryTree contains several methods that work with a Binary Tree object.
+Comments just next to each method describe what given method does.
+In class main I implemented scanner class so after running the programm each method is being presented.
+Not all the code is mine, however I've put proper disclaimers about where did I get the code from.